9 Can’t-Miss Things to Do in Anchorage, Alaska

 Fish for king salmon at Ship Creek

 During peak season, many locals leave a fishing rod in their car so they can hurry down to Ship Creek in downtown Anchorage after work (or on their lunch break).
 Ship Creek is the only urban king salmon fishery in the world, where anyone can try to land one of the fish, often weighing 30-plus pounds.
-With the price of wild Alaska king salmon ranging from $30 to $70 per pound, it makes sense that anglers are willing to stand shoulder to shoulder in the river in hopes of reeling in a free fish.
+With the price of wild Alaska king salmon ranging from $30 to $70 per pound, it makes sense that anglers are willing to stand shoulder to shoulder in the water in hopes of reeling in a free fish.

 You’re welcome to go watch, either from the bridges above the creek or from the banks.
 However, if you choose the latter and someone nearby yells “fish on!” it’s best to get out of their way—kings are big, and they put up a fight.